parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/create_account.md

 ![import existing wallet](../../img/explorer/account/2_importing_your_wallet_.jpg){ width=80%  style="display: block; margin: 0 auto" }

-1. To import an existing Xperience wallet, click on the round icon on the top right hand corner of the webpage, followed by **IMPORT EXISTING WALLET**.
+1. To import an existing ParallelChain wallet, click on the round icon on the top right hand corner of the webpage, followed by **IMPORT EXISTING WALLET**.
 2. Enter your 12-phrase recovery key that you have stored securely when you first created your wallet, then press **NEXT**.
 3. Next, enter your desired password and re-enter it under the **Confirm Password** box, then press **REGISTER**.
 4. You will be prompted to enter your password again to access your wallet.
 Enter your password in the empty field, and select **VERIFY**.